How to Lower Morning Blood Sugar

 Mix and Match Solutions with the Help of Your Provider

-Before acting on a solution to lower your morning fasting blood sugar, consider the blood sugar numbers on your meter, your A1C results, your lifestyle, your schedule, the medications your health plan covers, and what you can afford.
+Before you act on a solution to lower your morning fasting blood sugar, consider the blood sugar numbers on your meter, your A1C results, your lifestyle, your schedule, the medications your health plan covers, and what you can afford.
 Use meter checks and regular A1C results to assess the solutions you try.

 Remember that your fasting blood sugar numbers tell you how you made it through the night.
-Checks midway through your sleep cycle cast light on what's happening overnight.
-Be ready to change your solutions if you don't hit your targets quickly and as your years with diabetes add up.
+Checks midway through your sleep cycle can cast light on what's happening overnight.
+Be ready to change solutions if you don't hit your targets quickly and as your years with diabetes add up.